FuntovEvgenii/FuntovEvgenii/README.md

 ## About Me

-I am a manual tester with experience in functional testing of web applications.
-Currently, I am actively learning and practicing test automation using the Robot Framework.
+I'm a manual tester transitioning into test automation.
+I'm passionate about ensuring the robust functionality of web applications through automation tests using Robot Framework.
+I specialize in crafting effective test scenarios and maintaining high-quality test documentation based on real-world projects.
 ## Skills and Interests

 - **Testing**: Experienced in manual functional testing of web applications.
 Familiar with major testing methodologies and software development life cycle.